mrivas-dev/av-homologaciones/docs/frontend/admin-panel.md

 **Features:**
 - Protected route (requires authentication)
 - Header with user info and logout button
+- Brand block in header links back to the public homepage
 - Homologations list table with **status change actions**
 - Status badges with color coding
 - Mobile-responsive card layout with action buttons
 - Refresh functionality
+- Quick link to **Completed** homologations view
 - Loading and empty states
 - **Clickable rows** - Navigate to detail page on click
 - **Quick status actions** - Change status directly from the list